deatrich/linux-home-server/customization.md

 $ sudo systemctl disable wpa_supplicant
 ```

-## Install A Simulated Hardware Clock
+## Install A simulated hardware clock

 SBC's like the Raspberry Pi do not have a [real-time clock (RTC)][rtc], whereas
 more complex systems like desktops and laptops do.